How to Write a Great Barista Job Description (Examples + Template)

 • Ability to work from 6:30 am–2:30 pm with a 30-minute break

-• Adherence to shop recipes for both food and beverage orders
+• Adherence to shop recipes for both food and beverage orders, as well as food safety regulations

 • Participation in paid training sessions before the first official bar shift